google/mesop/docs/guides/pages.md

 # Pages

+You can define multi-page Mesop applications by using the page feature you learned from [Getting Started](../getting_started.md)

 ## Simple, 1-page setup

 If you want to create a simple Mesop app, you can do the following: